The Chimes (newsletter)

 Century Committee: Planning for the future of St. Andrew’s

 The Century Committee thanks you for your comments!
-The committee, which is planning for the future of St. Andrew’s, is now identifying and researching projects and/or needs.
-Plans requiring funding will be presented and tested in a feasibility study, which will include an all-congregational survey.
+The committee, which is planning for the future of St. Andrew’s, is identifying and researching projects and/or needs.
+Plans requiring funding will be presented to the parish around the time of the annual meeting next January.
+Read more

 Refugee Immigration Ministry

-1. We are always looking for additional volunteers to help with acculturation, child care, health care visits and loving and emotional support.
+Raising sufficient funds in support is our biggest challenge; contributions (big or small) are always appreciated.
+In addition, we are always looking for additional volunteers to help with acculturation, child care, health care visits, and loving and emotional support.

 If you have not yet made your pledge to St. Andrew's,